American English Dialects: Considerations for National Advertising Scripts

 It may also be that your brand voice or persona lends itself to other traits in pronunciation or wording.
 For example, a brand or product that is meant to convey a laid-back lifestyle may play upon a West Coast persona.

-If you’re creating an ad for your own company, and you’re not sure what your brand voice is, we also have a handy article on How to Express Your Brand Voice.
+If you’re creating an ad for your own company, and you’re not sure what your brand voice is, we also have a handy article on how to conduct a sonic brand audit and discover your brand voice.

 Hire a Voice Over Actor with a GenAm Accent